Multilingualism and Literacy through a Culturally Responsive and Sustaining Lens

 What is BLLING?

-The Bilingual Language and Literacy Investigative and Networking Group (BLLING) is a learning community established to foster continued learning about culturally and linguistically responsive and liberatory practices in speech-language assessment and intervention contexts.
+The Bilingual Language and Literacy Investigative and Networking Group (BLLING) is a learning community established to foster continued learning about language, literacy, and liberatory practices in speech-language assessment and intervention contexts.
 Its membership includes faculty and students in several programs in Communicative Sciences and Disorders in the United States, practitioners with CCCs in different contexts of the field, and educational and other related professionals.
-Membership is voluntary, free of charge, and enables individuals to participate in lectures, workshops, interviews, while engaging in community-building with other culturally and linguistically responsive professionals.
+Membership is voluntary, free of charge, and enables individuals to participate in lectures, workshops, interviews, while engaging in community-building.

 What is our mission?